springernature/frontend-toolkits/README.md

 ## Writing a package

-All packages are validated on our CI server (Travis) to ensure they conform to certain naming conventions, file/folder structure, and that certain required files are present.
+All packages are validated on GitHub Actions CI to ensure they conform to certain naming conventions, file/folder structure, and that certain required files are present.

 The validation is configurable in the `package-manager.json` files that can be found in the [repository root](package-manager.json) (this config is shared across all toolkits), and in the root folder for each toolkit.